amplience/amplience-bigcommerce-catalyst/docs/amplience/existing-catalyst-app.md

 mkdir -p /path/to/existing-catalyst-app/utils/ && cp /path/to/amplience-catalyst-app/utils/localized-string.ts $_
 ```

-Now you can use render Amplience content by simply passing Amplienc content to the `AmplenceContent` component:
+Now you can render Amplience content by simply passing Amplience content to the `AmplenceContent` component:

 ```js
 <AmplienceContent content={simpleBanner} />